Supplier Reconciliation - Status Method

 Notes:

-There are not supposed to be any unreconciled entries in the reconciliation form.
+There should be no unreconciled entries in the reconciliation form.
 Change the statement date to exclude items that are not applicable for this period.

 http://bit.ly/SiSupplierRecon